cpske/ISP/assignment/week11/movie-rental2.md

 > Not only that, the price code may change!
 > "Mulan" is a "New Release" now, but in 2021 it won't be.
-> We would have to update Movie objects each year on 1 January.

 So, `price_code` should be in Rental instead of Movie.